The cases below are a representation of what could be

 Many crops lose their productivity when the water table is too shallow and the soil is waterlogged.
 The shallowest permissible depth at which no yield reduction occurs can be called critical water table depht and, it can serve as a drainage criterion.
 The establishment of a water table deeper than the critical depth is more costly and not strictly necessary.
 See also this article on cautious drainage.

 Data collected in farmers' fields often show considerable scatter (random variation).
 One will need statistical methods to interpret the data relationships.
 This may be done using Excel worksheets finding by eye estimate the watertable range over which there is no effect, i.e. the relation between yield and DWT is practically horizontal, and the range below that, where the yields decline as the water table becomes shallower and more waterlogged.
 The separation point between the two ranges may be called critical DWT, because only below this value the yield is negatively affected.
-Another way is using software for segmeneted regression like SegReg
+Another way is using a calculator for segmeneted regression like SegReg

 As the water table normally shows fluctutations in time, the seasonal average depth of the watertable needs to be determined as the average of a large enough number of observations throughout the growing season to obtain a reasonably representative value.

 For the maxiumum possible "no effect" range one may consult PartReg instead of SegReg.